donetick/donetick/README.md

 **Natural Language Task Creation**: Simply describe what you need to do in plain English.
 Donetick automatically extracts dates, times, and recurrence patterns from phrases like "Change water filter every 6 months" or "Take the trash out every Monday and Tuesday at 6:15 pm."

-✨ One-Sentence Task Creation[Experimental] : Create tasks by simply describing them in a sentence.
-Donetick will extracts dates, times, and recurrence patterns from your natural language."Take the trash out every Monday and Tuesday at 6:15 pm" will automatically generate the correct task.

 **Advanced Scheduling**: Beyond basic recurring tasks, Donetick offers adaptive scheduling that learns from completion patterns, flexible recurrence options, completion windows, and custom triggers based on historical data.

 **Subtasks & Organization**: Break down complex tasks into manageable subtasks with progress tracking.
 Organize everything with labels that can be shared across your circle for consistent categorization.

 ### Gamification & Progress
-**Points System**: Stay motivated with a built-in points system that rewards task completion and tracks your productivity over time.
+**Points System**: a built-in points system that rewards task completion and tracks your productivity over time.

 **Comprehensive Analytics**: Monitor completion rates, view historical trends, and analyze productivity patterns to optimize your workflow.

 ### Security & Authentication
-**Multi-Factor Authentication**: Secure your account with TOTP-based MFA, complete with backup codes for emergency access.
+**Multi-Factor Authentication**: Support for TOTP-based MFA.

 **Multiple Sign-In Options**: Choose from local accounts, Google OAuth, or other OAuth2 providers for convenient and secure authentication.